AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box>

 **Q**: Will foreign ID or phone numbers be accepted?<br>
 >**A**: Foreign ID and phone numbers are currently not supported by CLInic as we roll out the basic functionalities suited to a local context.
-However, we have plans to implement this as seen [here](#appendix-planned-enhancements).
+However, we have plans to implement this.

 </box>
 <box>